 than the EU-regulated recognition rate

-The total EU+ recognition rate in first instance in 2018 was 39 %, decreasing by 7 percentage points from the previous year (Fig. 15).
+The total EU+ recognition rate in first instance in 2018 was 39 %, decreasing by 7 percentage points from the previous year (Figure 15).
 For countries issuing at least 1 000 decisions in 2018, the highest recognition rate was in Switzerland (90 %) and Ireland (86 %).
-The lowest recognition rates were for decisions issued in the Czech Republic (11 %) and Poland (14 %).
+The lowest recognition rates were for decisions issued in the Czechia (11 %) and Poland (14 %).
 In all these four EU+ countries, humanitarian protection is applicable; as mentioned, most positive decisions in Switzerland granted humanitarian protection (52 % of all positive decisions).
 No conclusions can be drawn on the differences in the recognition rates between EU+ countries however, since the share of positive decisions depends on several factors, primarily the profiles and citizenships to which such decisions were issued.